Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 ![System Architecture](../../experiments/figures/system_architecture.png)

 **Figure 6:** System architecture flowchart illustrating the cascaded ASR→MT→TTS pipeline with average processing times at each stage.
+Diagram created by team members to visualize the complete translation pipeline.

-Figure 6 illustrates the complete VoiceBridge system architecture.
-The pipeline processes audio input captured through MacBook embedded microphones (tested on 2019 M1 MacBook Pro and 2024 M3 MacBook Pro) through three sequential stages with average processing times indicated at each transition.
+As illustrated in Figure 6, the VoiceBridge system processes audio input captured through MacBook embedded microphones (tested on 2019 M1 MacBook Pro and 2024 M3 MacBook Pro) through three sequential stages.
+The flowchart shows average processing times measured in our experiments (detailed in Section: Experiments, Results, and Discussion): ASR averages 2.35 seconds, MT averages 0.83 seconds, and TTS averages 1.74 seconds, for a total end-to-end latency of approximately 7.99 seconds.

 ### Automatic Speech Recognition (ASR)

-For ASR functionality, we selected OpenAI's Whisper model as our primary recognition engine (Radford et al., 2023).
-Whisper was chosen for several key advantages over alternative ASR systems.
+For ASR functionality, we selected OpenAI's Whisper model as our primary recognition engine (Radford et al., 2023). **Code Source:** OpenAI Whisper library (https://github.com/openai/whisper).
+Whisper was chosen for several key advantages over alternative ASR systems such as DeepSpeech, wav2vec 2.0, and traditional Hidden Markov Model (HMM) approaches.
 Unlike traditional ASR models that require extensive training data for each target language, Whisper demonstrates robust zero-shot performance across multiple languages due to its training on 680,000 hours of multilingual data from the web (Radford et al., 2023).
 The model achieves state-of-the-art performance on various benchmarks while providing built-in language detection capabilities.

+We implemented the Whisper ASR using the **base model** size (74 million parameters), which provides an optimal balance between accuracy and computational efficiency for real-time applications.
+Alternative model sizes considered:
+- **tiny** (39M parameters): Faster but lower accuracy
+- **small** (244M parameters): Better accuracy but 2x slower
+- **medium/large** (769M/1550M parameters): Prohibitive latency for real-time use

-We implemented the Whisper ASR using the **base model** size, which provides an optimal balance between accuracy and computational efficiency for real-time applications.
-The base model contains 74 million parameters and processes audio with an average latency of 2.35 seconds (as measured in our experiments), making it suitable for conversational speech patterns.
+The base model processes audio with an average latency of 2.35 seconds (as measured in our experiments), making it suitable for conversational speech patterns.
 Our implementation supports both file-based audio input and real-time numpy array processing, enabling flexible integration with various audio capture systems.

 The ASR module includes confidence estimation capabilities by analyzing Whisper's internal segment probabilities and no-speech detection scores (implementation detailed in Figure 7).
-This confidence metric helps downstream components assess transcription reliability and implement appropriate error handling strategies.
+This confidence metric helps downstream components assess transcription reliability and implement appropriate error handling strategies. **Implementation Note:** The confidence calculation logic was developed with ChatGPT assistance, combining segment-level probabilities with no-speech scores to produce an overall transcription confidence metric.

 **Figure 7: Whisper ASR Implementation with Confidence Estimation**